Q&A with Julia Brough about Death Doulas

 This interview has been edited and condensed for clarity.

-I was like, “what in this space could I do?”
-And I mentioned to her that I had just gotten a birth doula book, but I wasn't feeling compelled to open it, and she was like, “well, have you ever heard of a death doula?”
+I said, “What in this space could I do?”
+And I mentioned to her that I had just gotten a birth doula book, but I wasn't feeling compelled to open it, and she said, “Well, have you ever heard of a death doula?”
 I immediately went and googled it and found the University of Vermont Certificate program, which is one of the largest certificate programs, and signed up for it.
 I think it was about eight weeks.

-Throughout the program, I was like, “this is literally what I'm equipped to do.”
+Throughout the program, I said, “This is literally what I'm equipped to do.”
 It just felt like all the little puzzle pieces were coming together, being a project manager.
 And really, that's what an end-of-life doula is, we have a point A and a point B. You have to kind of see at a high level and understand what your client wants to accomplish within that time.
 So it felt like a really nice marriage of everything I have worked towards.

 After you get a certificate, there isn't really like a path.
 You have to either start your own business and have that entrepreneurial energy, or people will go and volunteer with hospice.
 So I went through the volunteer process with Hope Health.
-During that time, I was still talking about, “what do I want to do?
+During that time, I was still talking about, “What do I want to do?
 How do I use this skill?”
 And I talked about it enough that at a dinner party, someone connected me to Judith Sutphen.
-Her and I met and we were like, “we need a community.”
+Her and I met and we said, “We need a community.”
 So we started End of Life Rhode Island with the intention of public outreach, professional education, and giving ourselves a space to be together.

 We need to educate Rhode Island, like people don't know [what a death doula is].
 And she happened to know a cohort of people that had gone through the program or were just really tangentially interested, like funeral celebrants and folks that work in grief therapy at the VA.

 We started organizing in 2022.
-And then we went through our strategic planning last year because we were like, “okay, who do we want to be when we grow up?”
+And then we went through our strategic planning last year because we were like, “Okay, who do we want to be when we grow up?”
 And that was super helpful.
-Now, we're coming up on a year of having a marketing committee, a professional education committee, we've done a program every month and public outreach.
+Now, we're coming up on a year of having a marketing committee, a professional education committee, we've done a program every month and a public outreach committee.

 MFH: That's awesome.
 And how has the reception been?